Nimus7035/TanachProject/SamplePrograms/00ReadMe.txt

 3) After these I have four Koren texts to compare.
 I plan to find the places where the four texts disagree, and then resolve the differences (i.e. remove watermarking) using the printed Koren Tanach.
-I can't include a folder for the Koren text since it's a commercial product.
+I can't include a folder for the Koren text since it is a commercial product.

 4) When all the texts are complete it's time to start producing the Numeric Hebrew Tanach.
 Here are the steps as I envision them: